ykkimhgu/DLIP_doc/image-processing/tutorial/tutorial-spatial-filter.md

 for v = b+1:b+M
     for u = a+1:a+N
-        % convolution of kernel at one point (u,v) conv = 0;
+        % convolution of kernel at one point (v,u) conv = 0;
         for t = -b:b
             for s = -a:a